HttpAnimation/FYC-Rewrite-V2/README.md

 If you are using [Windows](https://www.microsoft.com/en-us/windows?r=1s), please note that no help will be provided on the server and it is not supported.
 It may not work at all.
 If you still want to install, go [here](https://nodejs.org/en/download).

 ## Installing
 Open a terminal and enter the installation command for wget or curl.
-If you are on [Windows](https://www.microsoft.com/en-us/windows?r=1s), these commands will not work and you will need to install manually.
+If you are on [Windows](https://www.microsoft.com/en-us/windows?r=1s), these commands will not work and you will need to install manually from this branch you can install [git](https://gitforwindows.org/) for [Windows](https://www.microsoft.com/en-us/windows?r=1s) with the git install command to get the scripts.

 ### Wget
 ```bash